 From which properties am I excluded?

-The Voluntary Self-Exclusion program applies to all casinos in Massachusetts, regardless of whether or not they are operational at the time of enrollment.
-Individual casino operators reserve the right to share Massachusetts Voluntary Self-Exclusion participants with all of their properties, including those outside of Massachusetts.
+The Voluntary Self-Exclusion Program applies to all casinos in Massachusetts, regardless of whether or not they are operational at the time of enrollment.
+Casino operators reserve the right to share Massachusetts Voluntary Self-Exclusion participants with all of their properties, including those outside of Massachusetts.

 What happens when the term of my Voluntary Self-Exclusion ends?

-You will remain on the Voluntary Self-Exclusion List permanently until you have completed an exit session.
+You will remain excluded permanently until you have completed a reinstatement session.
 During this session, a trained professional will discuss with you safe gaming tips, risks of gambling and referrals to additional help should you want it.
-Please note that your term does not expire automatically, and you will only be removed from the list after successful completion of the exit session and upon written confirmation from the Massachusetts Gaming Commission.
+Please note that your term does not expire automatically, and you will only be removed from the list after the successful completion of the reinstatement session.

-Why do I need to complete an exit session?
+Why do I need to complete a reinstatement session?